top of page

 Bad design > bad Evolution

+One way in which they attempt to do this is the bad design argument.
 The bad design argument is, ironically, a badly designed argument.
-There are many variations, but they all follow the same logic: The Evolutionist points to something in nature they believe is poorly designed, they may follow it up by suggesting why no intelligent designer would make such a creative choice, then they'll conclude that Evolution makes perfect sense of the design.
+There are many variations, but they all follow the same logic: The Evolutionist points to something in nature they believe is poorly designed, they may follow it up by suggesting that no intelligent designer - least of all one with God's omni attributes - would make such a creative choice, then they'll conclude that Evolution makes perfect sense of the design.

 As an example, there is the link between the digestive and respiratory systems.
-It is argued that it would be a foolish design if it could be credited to any god, much less a God like Yahweh.
-Human beings drown very easily.
-It takes less than a cup of water.
+There is a common passage for the food and drink we consume, and the air we breathe.
+It is argued that this would be a foolish design if it could be credited to any god, much less a God like Yahweh.
+Human beings drown very easily, and it takes less than a cup of water.
 Why, then, do we eat, drink, and breathe, through the same opening?
-This makes sense for Evolution, but not for Creationism.
-At least, by Evolutionary reckoning.
+By Evolutionary reckoning, this makes sense for Evolution, but not for Creationism.

 All of this means you, as a well designed human being, shouldn't have much more of a problem eating or drinking than your ancestors.
 For 6,000 years now, human beings have been eating, drinking, and making merry, with very few problems.
 I've literally been drinking as I write this article, yet I have not drowned.

 But now let's imagine, as indeed we would have to, a scenario in which Evolution actually happened.
 With no intelligent guidance, a species with none of these design features would have to slowly and gradually develop them over many generations.
 Get it wrong, the species goes extinct the first time it takes a drink.
 Well, now I understand why Scripture says "...the foolishness of God is wiser than men, and the weakness of God is stronger than men."
 (1 Corinthians 1:25).
-In our utter hubris, we can look at the design that gives us the privilege of life and say "that's an awful design", and in the same breath, credit this supposedly bad design to a blind process that eliminates bad design!
+In our utter hubris, we can look at the design that gives us the privilege of life and say "that's an awful design", and in the same breath, credit this supposedly bad design to a blind process that would prevent such a bad design from evolving in the first place!

-And this is science?
-It's not even a scientific objection.
+The irony of this is it's not even a scientific objection.
 It's a philosophical one.
-It's based on assumptions about what an intelligent Creator would do, or how we should be designed, yet let's be honest here: Knowing what we do know, this is a bad argument, and because of what we don't know, we can't even pretend we could do better.
-In fact, we have yet to create life from pre-existing life, with of course one exception: The very way in which we were designed to.
+It's based on assumptions about what an intelligent Creator would do, or how we should be designed.
+However, knowing what we do know, this is a bad argument, and because of what we don't know, we can't even pretend we could do better if we tried.
+In fact, we have yet to create life, even from pre-existing life, with one obvious exception: The very way in which we were designed to.
 God commanded us to fill the Earth, and using the system He gave us, we succeeded.
 He commanded us to have dominion over the animals, which He also commanded to fill the Earth, and once again, using the process He gave us, we succeeded.
 6,000 years have passed, and in that time, not once have we created life from the dirt, as He did.
 We've done it how He told us to.
 The result?
 Even now, in our fallen world, our bodies may last over a hundred years.
 Here I am, unable to keep a laptop in working order for half a decade, yet my body has outlived them all.

 What, then, is the solution?
 Only God's greatest design: The Gospel.
 God is a God of justice.
 He cannot leave sin unpunished.
 But who takes the punishment is optional.
 On the one hand, of course the sinner can, and objectively should, receive their own punishment.
-But as we are designed for eternal fellowship with God, He has made another option: Penal substitutionary atonement.
+But as we are designed for eternal fellowship with God, He has made another option.
+The fancy term for it is "penal substitutionary atonement".
 If one who is without sin takes the punishment for the sinner, the one who sinned can receive the reward of the righteous one.

 But there are, of course, no valid candidates.
 Even if a normal human being was to somehow remain free of sin for their entire lives, it would be unjust to punish them, and of course even this would only save one soul.
 Enter Jesus, the Son of God.
 Jesus took on human flesh, with all of our infirmities, even being tempted in all things as we are, yet without sin.
 And being the bodily form of eternal Godhead, His one time sacrifice is sufficient to atone for the sins of the whole world!
 Thus, He made that sacrifice.
 In due time, Jesus died on the cross, receiving the full penalty for sin.
 The result?
 His reward is up for grabs.